youngdataspace/Predict-Disclosure-Choices-Using-Machine-Learning-Classifiers/README.md

+# Currently working on this
 # Outline
 I build supervised machine learning models to predict whether IPO firms choose to disclose less before going public.

 This notebook includes the following topics:
-- Build Random Forest, Logistic Regression, Naive Bayes, K-Nearest Neighbors, and Support Vector Machine models
+- Build prediction models using Random Forest, Logistic Regression, Naive Bayes, K-Nearest Neighbors, and Support Vector Machine
 - Tune hyperparameters using the Grid Search method
 - Perform the K-Fold Cross-Validation to select the best performing model based on precision and recall values
 - Evaluate the best model using precision, recall, and AUC